tensorlakeai/indexify/docs/docs/concepts.md

 A vector index allows for quick retrieval of relevant information, given a user query using semantic search.
 Indexify currently supports [HNSW (Hierarchical Navigable Small World Graph)](https://arxiv.org/abs/1603.09320) based vector indexes.

-#### Attribute Index
+#### Metadata Index

-Attribute Index are created from information extracted by models which can be used for filtering and faceting.
-For example, listing all documents which have a particular named entity like physical addresses of businesses, or all documents which have a particular topic.
-Attribute Indexes are stored as JSON documents under the hood.
+Metadata Index are created from metadata extracted as JSON documents from content.
+For example, output of a NER extractor can be searched for chunks of PDFs that has the name of a person.
+We support full text search on metadata indexes and also json path based queries.